By Faye Martins

 By Mark Stephens

-See our testimonials to find out what our graduates have to say about teaching yoga sessions and our selection of affordable yoga teacher training intensive courses.
+See our testimonials to learn what our graduates say about teaching yoga sessions and our selection of affordable yoga teacher training intensive courses.

 2 thoughts on “Teaching Private Yoga Sessions: Pranayama for Stress”